ivov/nodebuilder/docs/custom-spec.md

   - `filters`, optional fields for listing operations, and
   - `updateFields`, optional fields for updating operations.

-Note that the key `requiredFields` contains fields required for the call to succeed, but the key itself is optional since the call may not have any required fields.
+Note that the "required" and "optional" keys refer to nodebuilder args, whereas `requiredFields` and "optional fields" refer to fields that may or may not be needed by the API for a call to succeed.

 ## Field-level keys